damolinx/vscode-bookmarks/README.md

 ## Removing One or All Bookmarks

 ### Commands
-It is currently not possible to remove bookmarks using a command.
+There are two commands available: `Bookmarks: Remove All (Global)` and `Bookmarks: Remove All (Workspace)`.

 #### Programatic access
-The following commads are exposed for other extensions to use: `bookmarks.removeBookmark.global` and`bookmarks.removeBookmark.workspace`.
+The following commads are exposed for other extensions to use:
+- `bookmarks.removeBookmark.global` and`bookmarks.removeBookmark.workspace`.
 They take a single argument that is the path or URI to the file to remove.
+- `bookmarks.removeBookmarks.global` and`bookmarks.removeBookmarks.workspace`.
+They take no argument and remove all bookmarks from corresponding category.

 ### Tree
 There is a `X` button next to each Bookmark, same as one per category and one on the tree view header that allow you to remove all bookmarks under the selected parent.
+Additionally, there is a `Remove All` on the drop down for each of the category nodes.

 ## Navigation